Machine Learning

 The course is mandatory for third semester in the BSc in Data Science and assumes students to have followed the courses Applied Statistics and Linear Algebra and Optimisation, or something equivalent.

-Some prior experience with Python will also be assumed.
+Prior experience with Python is assumed.

 Intended learning outcomes